"Goodbye Portalegre, goodbye Lisbon, goodbye Portugal, goodbye Erasmus, goodbye Erasmus friends, goodbye experience of a lifetime!

 IPP guarantees to international students the following benefits:

-- Accommodation: stipulated cost for national IPP scholarship students - 73,36 Euros
+- Accommodation at one of the Students’ Dorms or help in finding private accommodation: estimated cost for national IPP scholarship students - 76,26 Euros*

-- IPP Friend Programme: additional support in accommodation costs and/or food, may reach the totality of the costs, provided students carry out activities for the benefit of the IPP community
+- IPP Amigo Programme: aimed at students in need, gives additional support in accommodation costs and/or food, may reach the totality of the costs, provided students carry out activities for the benefit of the IPP community

 - IPP Health: surveillance and health promotion, materialized in free consultations in dental hygiene, counselling and psycho-pedagogical support.
 Agreement with the Local Health Unit of Northeastern Alentejo (ULSNA) for medical care and health education